AN/CPS-4 Radar

 The AN/CPS-4 Radar was a medium-range height-finding radar used by the United States Air Force Air Defense Command.

 Developed by MIT's Radiation Laboratory, this height-finding radar was nicknamed "Beaver Tail."
 The radar was designed to be used in conjunction with the SCR-270 and SCR-271 search sets.
 The CPS-4 required six operators.
 This S-band radar, operating in the 2700 to 2900 MHz range, could detect targets at a distance of ninety miles.
 The vertical antenna was twenty feet high and five feet wide.
 This radar was often paired with the AN/FPS-3 search radar during the early 1950s at permanent network radar sites.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/CPS-4" designation represents the 4th design of an Army-Navy air transportable electronic device for search radar equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.